mFdezH/Webpack/README.md

 To install it: ``npm install copy-webpack-plugin --save-dev`` and add to `webpack.config.js` the code with the comment `// step 4 copy`

 For example, I'm going to copy a directory called `images`.
 When I build the project, the directory will be created or updated in `dist`.

+# **# STEP FIVE** lit-element and typescript

+To install lit-element: ``npm i lit-element``.
+I`ve create a simple component using litelement.

+To install typescript, first install the TypeScript compiler and loader by running: ``npm install --save-dev typescript ts-loader``.
+Now for configuration:

+Create a file `tsconfig.json` and  copy the code.
+Also modify `webpack.config.js` with the code  commented with `// step 5 ts`.